jsikyoon/jsikyoon/README.md

 ### Hi there 👋

 I am Jaesik Yoon.
 I am currently working as a machine learning developer in SAP and usually researching a variety of ways to improve generality of Artificial Intelligence.
 This github is used to do that like sharing our proposed models or reproduced sourcecode of published papers.
-Hope you and your family be healthy who visits here and my logs are helpful!
+Hope you and your family be healthy who visits here and my logs be helpful!
 My details for professional works is in [My HomePage] (https://sites.google.com/view/jaesikyoon/home) / [Google Scholar](https://scholar.google.com/citations?user=qboyyIAAAAAJ).

 #### News